KuuCi/River-Sprite-Co/README.md

 ### 2. Riot API Key

 1. Go to [developer.riotgames.com](https://developer.riotgames.com)
-2. Sign in and copy your Development API Key
+2. Sign in and request for a personal key
-3. **Note:** Dev keys expire every 24 hours.
-Register a Personal project for a persistent key.

 ### 3. Environment Variables